Andy17MB/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/_review.md

 review:
     - questions:
         question: >
-            Which of the following is a key benefit of Snort3's multithreading support?
+            Which of the following is a key benefit of Snort 3's multithreading support?
         answers:
             - It allows Snort to detect encrypted traffic.
-            - It improves packet processing performance
+            - It improves packet processing performance.
-            - It enables Snort to be run on legacy hardware
+            - It enables Snort to be run on legacy hardware.
             - It support multiple rule sets at the same time.
         correct_answer: 2
         explanation: >